Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras: Prospects

-\begin{remark}[Non-Locally Exponential Lie Algebras] One may impose that question is whether a similar Theorem as our version for Lie's Third Theorem is also is reach for non-locally exponential Lie algebras.
-To our best knowledge it would be unlikely to expect a similar result in this direction, for the algebraic properties of non-locally exponential Lie algebras couple very hardly to their Lie local Lie groups (if they exist at all).
-For instance, Lempert proved that $\cV(M)_{\C}$ is even not \emph{integrable} for any compact manifold $M$ (cf.\ \cite{Lempert97The-problem-of-complexifying-a-Lie-group}), which relies on much more involved and less systematic arguments as the counterexample of van Est and Korthagen in \cite{EstKorthagen64Non-enlargible-Lie-algebras}. \end{remark}
+\begin{remark}[Non-Locally Exponential Lie Algebras] One may wonder whether a similar theorem as our version for Lie's Third Theorem is also in reach for non-locally exponential Lie algebras.
+To our best knowledge it would be unlikely to expect a similar result in this direction, for the algebraic properties of non-locally exponential Lie algebras couple very hardly to their local Lie groups (if they exist at all).
+For instance, Lempert proved that $\cV(M)_{\C}$ is even not \emph{integrable} for any compact manifold $M$ (cf.\ \cite{Lempert97The-problem-of-complexifying-a-Lie-group}), which relies on more involved arguments as the counterexample of van Est and Korthagen in \cite{EstKorthagen64Non-enlargible-Lie-algebras}. \end{remark}

-\begin{remark}[Higher Lie Algebras and Lie Algebroids] In a sense, we performed a similar integration procedure as in Henriques in \cite{Henriques07Integrating-L-infinity-algebras}.
-It thus seem to be promising to carry this analogy further to integrate even infinite-dimensional Lie 2-algebras or to enlarge Henriques' procedure beyond the Banach-case.
-In another direction, an integration procedure for infinite-dimensional Lie algebroids could also be trackable (cf.\ \cite{TsengZhu06Integrating-Lie-algebroids-via-stacks}). \end{remark}
+\begin{remark}[Higher Lie Algebras and Lie Algebroids] In a sense, we performed a similar integration procedure as Henriques in \cite{Henriques08Integrating-Lsb-infty-algebras}.
+It thus seems to be promising to carry this analogy further to integrate even infinite-dimensional Lie 2-algebras or to enlarge Henriques' procedure beyond the Banach-case.
+Since the obstructions for integrating locally exponential Lie algebras and finite-dimensional Lie algebroids \cite{CrainicFernandes03Integrability-of-Lie-brackets} seem to be the same, an integration procedure for special classes of infinite-dimensional Lie algebroids (e.g. Banach-Lie algebroids) as in \cite{TsengZhu06Integrating-Lie-algebroids-via-stacks} is quite likely. \end{remark}

 \begin{remark}[Stacky Lie groups] Our definition of a Lie 2-group is somewhat weaker than one would expect at first.
-However, is one leaves the world of manifolds and considers Lie groupoids as stacks, then we expect that our Lie 2-groups lead to stacky Lie groups in the sense of \cite{Blohmann08Stacky-Lie-groups}.
-It would be desirable to work out a Lie theory of stacky Lie groups in the correct categorical setup. \end{remark}
+However, if one leaves the world of manifolds and considers Lie groupoids as presentations of differentiable stacks, then we expect that Lie 2-groups as defined above lead to stacky Lie groups in the sense of \cite{Blohmann08Stacky-Lie-groups}.\\

+\textbf{Problem:} If $\cG$ is a Lie 2-group (in the sense of Definition \ref{def:Lie-2-group}), does there exist a stacky Lie group (in the sense of \cite{Blohmann08Stacky-Lie-groups}) or alternatively a smooth group stack $\cH$ such that the underlying 2-groups are equivalent and the smooth stacks are equivalent in a ``neighbourhood'' of the identity?
+If this is the case, can this correspondence be promoted to an equivalence of the corresponding 2-categories?\\

+One possible way to obtain this would be to follow the usage of the associativity of the group multiplication through Theorem \ref{thm:globalisation-of-smooth-structures-on-groups}.
+The coordinates of the Lie group structure on $G$ would yield a Lie groupoid, the multiplication on $G$ a Hilsum-Skandalis morphism describing the multiplication morphism between the stacky Lie groups and the usage of the associativity, finally, the associator 2-morphism.